microsoft/PowerBI-JavaScript/Readme.md

 ></div>
 ```

-## SaaS
+## SaaS (Software as a Service)
-### When using SaaS model the tokens issued are for a specific user who can view many types of visuals.
+When using SaaS model the tokens issued are for a specific user who can view many types of visuals.
 This means you can add this as a global token reused for all embeded visuals as shown below:

 ```
 <script>
 	window.powerbi.accessToken = '{{AccessToken}}';